-On the other hand, near-term quantum processors have found a niche in the hybrid quantum-classical model of computation with Variational Quantum Algorithms (VQAs) [7-9].
+Near-term quantum processors have found a niche in the hybrid quantum-classical model of computation with variational quantum algorithms (VQAs) [1-3].
 These algorithms perform classical optimization of a problem-specific objective function that is evaluated by measuring the output of a parametrized quantum circuit.
 Through variational search over circuit parameters, a VQA thus seeks a solution circuit that transforms a simple input state in the Hilbert space of problem variables to a superposition of approximate solutions, i.e., configurations that yield near-optimal values of the objective function.
 In attempts to determine whether they can lead to a speedup over classical algorithms for any useful task, VQAs have been applied to a variety of combinatorial optimization problems.

-Quantum approximate optimization algorithms (QAOAs) [10, 11] have been in a constant tug of war with classical solvers, with initial indications of putative quantum speedups [12-15], followed by experimental claims [16] and rebuttals [17], and then further proposals for possible quantum speedup [18].
-A byproduct of this large effort has been the definition and construction of quantum-inspired algorithms [19-24].
+Quantum approximate optimization algorithms (QAOAs) [4,5] have been in a constant tug of war with classical solvers, with initial indications of putative quantum speedups [6-9], followed by experimental claims [10] and rebuttals [11], and then further proposals for possible quantum speedup [12].
+A byproduct of this large effort has been the definition and construction of quantum-inspired algorithms [13-18].
 These are "dequantized" classical versions of quantum or hybrid quantum-classical algorithms that unveil and exploit previously unrecognized properties or structures in a problem, leading to solution strategies that outperform the best known classical algorithm.

-In this work, we introduce a quantum-inspired approximation algorithm for the MaxCut problem.
-The algorithm, which we dub ADAPT-Clifford, is motivated by the observation that the solution circuits found by an adaptive QAOA variant for MaxCut on weighted complete graphs are (almost) Clifford circuits, a well-known restricted class of quantum circuits that are easy to simulate classically [25-29].
+In this work we introduce a quantum-inspired approximation algorithm for the MaxCut problem.
+The algorithm, which we dub ADAPT-Clifford, is motivated by the observation that the solution circuits found by an adaptive QAOA variant for MaxCut on weighted complete graphs are (almost) Clifford circuits, a well-known restricted class of quantum circuits that are easy to simulate classically [19-23].
 ADAPT-Clifford builds an entangled state with a number of unitary operations that is equal to the number of nodes N, adding at every step a known two-qubit gate to the circuit.
-The algorithm is polynomial both in time and space, with worst case runtime complexity $O(N^6)$ and space complexity $O(N^2)$ .
+The algorithm is polynomial in both time and space, with worst case runtime complexity $O(N^4)$ and space complexity $O(N^2)$ .
 We characterize the performance of the algorithm in several families of graphs.
-For graph sizes up to N = 30nodes we report the exact approximation ratios.
-For larger problem sizes up to hundreds of nodes and depending on graph family, we assess the performance by either direct comparison with the solution found by the best classical algorithm for MaxCut [30, 31], or by comparing with the known value of the mean energy density in the thermodynamic limit.
+For graph sizes up to N = 30 nodes we report the exact approximation ratios.
+For larger problem sizes up to hundreds of nodes and depending on graph family, we assess the performance by either direct comparison with the solution found by the best classical algorithm for MaxCut [24,25], or by comparing with the known value of the mean energy density in the thermodynamic limit.